Wu Can: Early life and service under Sun Ce

 Wu Can was from Wucheng County (烏程縣), Wu Commandery (吳郡), which is part of present-day Huzhou, Zhejiang.
-He was born sometime in the late Eastern Han dynasty from a poor family and his father died when Wu Can was young.
-When he was still a child, a woman saw him and told his mother, "Your son will become a high-ranking government official in the future."
+He was born sometime in the late Eastern Han dynasty from a poor family, and his father died when Wu Can was young.
+When he was still a child, a woman saw him and told his mother, “Your son will become a high-ranking government official in the future.”

 Around the 190s, Wu Can served as a minor officer under Sun He (孫河), the Chief (長) of Qu'e County (曲阿縣) and a relative of the warlord Sun Ce, who controlled Wu Commandery and many territories in the Jiangdong region.
 Sun He was impressed by Wu Can so when Sun He was elevated to the status of a general and was allowed to set up his own office, he appointed Wu Can as the Assistant (丞) of Qu'e County and promoted the latter to a Chief Clerk (長史) later.
 Although he was of humble origin, Wu Can became known for being very competent in his duties and his fame was on par with other officials who were also from Wu Commandery, such as Lu Xun and Bu Jing (卜靜).
-He caught the eye of Gu Shao, a noted judge of character, and became his friend while the celebrated expert on physiognomy Zheng Yu Sun Ce died in 200 CE and was succeeded by his younger brother, Sun Quan, who maintained control over the Jiangdong lands.
+He caught the eye of Gu Shao, a noted judge of character, and became his friend and the celebrated expert on physiognomy, Zheng Yu.

+Sun Ce died in 200 CE and was succeeded by his younger brother, Sun Quan, who maintained control over the Jiangdong lands.